 - The most reliable results are obtained if the sample is submitted chilled (that is, refrigerator temperature), but not frozen.
 The sample is therefore best submitted with an icepack in an insulated container.
 Samples should ideally be double bagged and shipped within a Styrofoam box.
-Samples should be shipped for overnight delivery (FedEx is recommended), as samples must be processed within 48 hours of blood collection.
+Samples should be shipped the same day of their draw for overnight delivery and should be received the following day, as they must be processed within 48 hours of blood collection.
 For processing, samples should be received by our laboratory Monday through Thursday.
 Samples should not be sent that will be received by our laboratory on Friday or be sent during holidays.
-Results are available the week after the sample is received by our laboratory, typically on Tuesday afternoons.
+Results are available the week after the sample is received by our laboratory, typically by late Wednesday afternoons.
 We will contact the veterinarian with results.

 - For dogs on twice daily dosing, we request a single peak sample be submitted (2-3 hours post dosing).

 - For dogs on once a day dosing, ideally, we would receive a peak (2-3 hours post dosing) as well as trough sample (right before the next dosage) in order to determine the amount of immune suppression and recovery that is occurring in the individual animal during the dosing interval.
 We ask for both samples because we have seen huge variations in the amount of immune system recovery over a 24-hour period in dogs receiving once daily dosing, and having both samples will allow us to generate a more accurate report with recommendations.